IMAGINE-Consortium/imagine/doc/source/design_components.rst

 :numref:`IMAGINE` describes the typical workflow of IMAGINE and introduces other key base classes.
 Mock and measured data, in the form of `Observables`_, are used to compute a likelihood through a `Likelihood`_ class.
-This, supplemented by a `Prior`_, allows a `Pipeline`_ object to sample the parameter space and compute posterior distributions and Baysian evidences for the models.
+This, supplemented by `Priors`_, allows a `Pipeline`_ object to sample the parameter space and compute posterior distributions and  Bayesian evidences for the models.
 The generation of different realisations of each Field is managed by the corresponding `Field Factory`_ class.
 Likewise, `Observable Dictionaries`_ help one organising and manipulating *Observables*.